rsdoiel/antenna/archives/2025/weather_2025.09.md

 ---

-## SPC Mar 6, 2025 1300 UTC Day 1 Convective Outlook
+## SPC Mar 7, 2025 1300 UTC Day 1 Convective Outlook

-date: 2025-03-06, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2025-03-07, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

 <br /><a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html"><img src="https://www.spc.noaa.gov/products/outlook/day1otlk.gif" border="1" alt="Day 1 Outlook Image" hspace="1" vspace="1" width="815" height="555" align="center" /></a><pre>
 Day 1 Convective Outlook
 NWS Storm Prediction Center Norman OK
-0646 AM CST Thu Mar 06 2025
+0638 AM CST Fri Mar 07 2025

-Valid 061300Z - 071200Z
+Valid 071300Z - 081200Z

 ...NO SEVERE THUNDERSTORM AREAS FORECAST...

 ...SUMMARY...
-Severe thunderstorms are not forecast across the contiguous United States through tonight.
+Thunderstorm development will be possible in parts of the Desert Southwest and southern Plains today into tonight.
+The potential for severe weather is expected to remain low.

 ...Synopsis...
-A mid- to upper-level trough over the West Coast will gradually shift eastward into the Interior West as another large-scale trough over the East Coast pivots eastward into the western Atlantic.
+Water-vapor imagery this morning shows a mid-level low and associated trough over the lower CO Valley/Baja vicinity.
+Models show this mid-level low moving east into NM by late tonight.
+In the low levels, a low initially over KS will move east along a frontal zone and weaken as it moves into the lower OH Valley.
+A trailing cold front will push southward into central TX by daybreak Saturday.
-Surface high pressure will be centered over the central Gulf Coast today while a lee low develops over the central High Plains.
-Widely scattered showers and isolated thunderstorms are possible from central CA eastward through the Great Basin and into the central Rockies.
-Scant instability will preclude strong/severe storm development with this activity.
+A weak area of low pressure will move from NM into the Edwards Plateau tonight.
+Southerly low-level flow/warm air advection around 850 mb will act to moisten profiles from central/north TX into southern OK during the 08/09-12 UTC period.
+Forecast soundings over western north TX show cold 500-mb temperatures (around -20 deg C) and upwards of 500-1000 MUCAPE.
+Isolated to widely scattered showers and a few elevated thunderstorms are possible.
+The majority of members from the latest convection-allowing model guidance (e.g., 00 UTC HREF, MPAS) imply limited storm intensity.
+The strong effective shear/cold mid-level temperatures could support hail with the stronger elevated cells, but the severe threat is currently expected to be low.

-..Smith/Jewell..
-03/06/2025
+..Smith/Dean..
+03/07/2025

 </pre>
 <a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html">Read more</a>